 Discover gorgeous white sandy beaches just 11km off the Galway coast on Inishbofin Island with stunning views back to the Galway coast and out to the Atlantic Ocean.
 Get your hiking shoes on and make the most of the trail around the island, spot the Iron Age forts dotting the cliffs and catch the island’s own ceilí band before you head back to the mainland.

 A 20-minute drive outside the city is the beating heart of Connemara.
-You’ll find a treasure trove of beaches, delicious food, well-poured Guinness and lovely locals in the colourful streets of Clifden.
+You’ll find no end to the amount of things to do in Clifden, from a treasure trove of beaches, delicious food, well-poured Guinness and lovely locals in the colourful streets.
 Nestled between the Twelve Pins Mountains and the Atlantic Ocean, you can’t miss the nearby high point at Sky Road, one of Ireland’s most impressive scenic drives.

 Step back in time with a trip to the Aran Islands, to an Ireland you probably thought existed only in books.
 Jump into the Bronze Age with a visit to Dún Aonghasa on Inis Mór, keep an eye out for the enormous basking sharks on the water’s surface near all three islands, and don’t be afraid to take home an iconic souvenir – an Aran jumper.

 You’ll get away with speaking English on these Gaeltacht islands, but there’s never been a better time to try out your cúpla focail.
 Rossaveal is the main ferry port in Galway for the islands, with sailings twice daily to each island year-round, and more frequent departures in the summer months.